-- (1) In granting or denying relief under article 19 or 21, or in modifying or terminating relief under paragraph 3 of this article, the DIFC Court must be satisfied that the interests of the creditors and other interested persons, including the debtor, are adequately protected. - (2) The DIFC Court may subject relief granted under article 19 or 21 to conditions it considers appropriate. - (3) The DIFC Court may, at the request of the foreign representative or a person affected by the relief granted under article 19 or 21, or at its own motion, modify or terminate such relief.
+- (1) In granting or denying relief under Articles 19 or 21, or in modifying or terminating relief under Article 22(3) of this article, the Court must be satisfied that the interests of the creditors and other interested persons, including the debtor, are adequately protected. - (2) The Court may subject relief granted under article 19 or 21 to conditions it considers appropriate. - (3) The Court may, at the request of the foreign representative or a person affected by the relief granted under article 19 or 21, or at its own motion, modify or terminate such relief.